 When most homeowners think of siding, they may think of vinyl, fiber-cement, or plywood.

-But there is a form of siding that has been around for centuries that lets you provide a unique, stylish siding for your home that is unique and stylish.
+But there is a form of siding that has been around for centuries that lets you provide a unique, stylish siding for your home.

 It is called stucco finish, and unlike other types of house finishes, it applies equally well over masonry and wood-sheathed homes.